jamespfennell/hoard/README.md

 	cutting out for an hour is unacceptable.
 	The software is designed to be robust and to be easily deployed with multiple layers of redundancy.

-* **Be space efficient**: the flip side of redundancy is that significantly more data is downloaded than needed.
+* **Be space efficient**: the flip side of redundancy is that significantly more data is downloaded and processed than needed.
 	If the New York City subway realtime data is downloaded every 5 seconds, 2 gigabytes of data is generated each day!
 	The software removes duplicate data, compresses data by the hour, and offers the facility of transferring data from the local (expensive) server to remote (cheap) object storage.